leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.types.FluidDomainSettings.simulation_method:

 Simulation Method
-   Determines the particle simulation method.
-Currently, FLIP is the only option to choose from.
+   Determines the liquid particle simulation method.

+   FLIP
+      Produces a very splashy simulation with lots of particles dispersed in the air.

+   APIC
+      Produces a very energetic but also more stable simulation.
+      Vortices within the liquid will be preserved better than with *FLIP*.

 .. _bpy.types.FluidDomainSettings.flip_ratio:

-FLIP Ratio
+FLIP Ratio :guilabel:`Simulation FLIP Only`:
    How much FLIP velocity to use when updating liquid particle velocities.
 A value of 1.0 will result in a completely FLIP based simulation.
 Completely FLIP based simulations produce more chaotic splashes and are preferable when simulating greater quantities of liquid.